calsal8/foot-shape-chart/README.md

 ### More to ask for
 This project doesn't use the latest versions of React, webpack or the webpack loaders.
 Before using this in a production environment, all frameworks and webpack configuration should be updated accordingly.

+Styling is not prefixed to work with all browsers.
+To guarantee correct styling, use latest version of Chrome Browser.

+Responsive design and breakpoints are not implemented in the application, though it looks okay on smaller devices too.